A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 \subsubsection{Global source-only context.}

 The works that fall under this category simplify the global formulation defined in Eq.~\ref{eq:globaldocmt}, that is, they only use discourse aspects of the source document ($\vX^{-j}$) as context and do not consider the target-side context ($\vY^{-j}$).
 Among these, Rios et al. \cite{Rios:2017} focused on the problem of word sense disambiguation (WSD) in NMT.
-One of the methods they employed to address the issue was to input the lexical chains of semantically similar words in a document as features to the NMT model.
+One of the methods they employed to address this was to input lexical chains of semantically similar words in a document as features to the NMT model.
 The lexical chains were detected via learnt sense embeddings.
 Although this methodology did not yield substantial improvements over the baseline on a generic test set, they reported some improvement in terms of accuracy over a targeted test set that they introduced.
-They also found evidence that even humans were unable to resolve some of the ambiguities without document-level context, although their targeted test set did not include any.
+This test set did not include any document-level context, but they found evidence that even humans were unable to resolve some of the ambiguities without access to the wider document-context.

 The recent work by Mac{\'e} and Servan \cite{Mace:19} accounted for the global source context information by augmenting the source sentence with a document tag and replacing it with a document-level embedding during training.
 The document-level embedding was the average of the word embeddings (of words in the document) learnt while training the sentence-level model.
 Furthermore, the word embeddings were fixed while training the document-level model to maintain the relation between the word and the document embeddings.
 This minor change in the encoder input yielded promising results for both translation directions of the English-French language-pair, even though it did not yield significant improvements for English$\rightarrow$German in two out of the three test sets.